thim81/openapi-format/readme.md

 ## OpenAPI sort configuration options

 The CLI will sort the OpenAPI document in the defined order liked defined per OpenAPI key/element.
-The fields that are not specified will keep their order like it is in the orginal OpenAPI document, so only defined fields will be re-ordered.
+The fields that are not specified will keep their order like it is in the original OpenAPI document, so only defined fields will be re-ordered.

 The default sorting based on the defined order (listed in the table below), which is stored in